anthonyharrison/lib4vex/README.md

 ## Limitations

-This tool is meant to support software development.
-The usefulness of the tool is dependent on the data which is provided to the tool.
-Unfortunately, the tool is unable to determine the validity or completeness of such a VEX file; users of the tool are therefore reminded that they should assert the quality of any data which is provided to the tool.
+This library is meant to support software development.
+The usefulness of the library is dependent on the data which is provided.
+Unfortunately, the library is unable to determine the validity or completeness of such a VEX file; users of the library and the resulting VEX file are therefore reminded that they should assert the quality of any data which is provided to the library.

 ## Feedback and Contributions